Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 - Your secretions are yellow or green.

-- You see thick, red tissue growing around your trach tube, or the skin is red, swollen, or draining pus.
+- Your skin around your trach tube, is red, swollen, or draining pus.

 Learn more about Tracheostomy Care